 Throughout the seasons 2022

-[/et_pb_text][et_pb_text _builder_version="4.16″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px" text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " link_option_url="http://musique-en-perigord.en/presse" text_font_size_tablet="15px " text_font_size_phone="14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]
+[/et_pb_text][et_pb_text _builder_version="4.16″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px " text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " link_option_url="http://musique-en-perigord.fr/presse " text_font_size_tablet="15px " text_font_size_phone="14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]

 Press

-[/et_pb_text][/et_pb_column][et_pb_column type="1_4″ _builder_version="4.16″ _module_preset="default " custom_padding="30px|30px|30px|30px|true|true " global_colors_info="{}"][et_pb_text _builder_version="4.16″ _module_preset="7881ab5e-a97a-4c4b-9080-7f7a75e3a6bb " header_font="|||||||| " header_4_font="Mulish|700||||||| " header_4_text_color="#000000″ header_4_line_height="1.6em" custom_margin="||10px||false|false" header_4_font_size_tablet="16px" header_4_font_size_phone="14px" header_4_font_size_last_edited="on|tablet" locked="off" global_colors_info="{}"]
+[/et_pb_text][/et_pb_column][et_pb_column type="1_4″ _builder_version="4.16″ _module_preset="default " custom_padding="30px|30px|30px|30px|true|true " global_colors_info="{}"][et_pb_text _builder_version="4.16″ _module_preset="7881ab5e-a97a-4c4b-9080-7f7a75e3a6bb " header_font="|||||||| " header_4_font="Mulish|700||||||| " header_4_text_color="#000000″ header_4_line_height="1.6em " custom_margin="||10px||false|false " header_4_font_size_tablet="16px " header_4_font_size_phone="14px " header_4_font_size_last_edited="on|tablet " locked="off " global_colors_info="{}"]

 Music together

-[/et_pb_text][et_pb_text _builder_version="4.20.4″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px " text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " custom_margin_last_edited="off|desktop " link_option_url="http://musique-en-perigord.en/nous-soutenir " text_font_size_tablet="15px " text_font_size_phone="14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]
+[/et_pb_text][et_pb_text _builder_version="4.20.4″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px " text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " custom_margin_last_edited="off|desktop " link_option_url="http://musique-en-perigord.fr/nous-soutenir " text_font_size_tablet="15px " text_font_size_phone="14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]

-Fares, Passes and Patronage
+Fares, passes and sponsorship

-[/et_pb_text][et_pb_text _builder_version="4.16″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px" text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " custom_margin_last_edited="off|desktop " text_font_size_tablet="15px " text_font_size_phone= "14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]
+[/et_pb_text][et_pb_text _builder_version="4.16″ _module_preset="f0cf31b9-b2e7-4752-a57c-6e2f73347b36″ text_font="Mulish|500||||||| " text_text_color="#000000″ text_font_size="16px " text_line_height="1.8em " link_text_color="#000000″ custom_margin="||10px||false|false " custom_margin_last_edited="off|desktop " text_font_size_tablet="15px " text_font_size_phone= "14px " text_font_size_last_edited="on|phone " header_font_size_tablet="55px " header_font_size_last_edited="off|desktop " locked="off " global_colors_info="{}"]

 Contact us